🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Diet and physical activity

-Eating a balanced, nutrient-rich diet is essential for a healthy pregnancy.
-Foods such as green vegetables, fruits, lean proteins and whole grains should be favored.
-This not only provides the necessary nutrients but also to control weight gain.
-Moderate physical activity, recommended by health professionals, also helps stabilize weight.
+Eating a balanced diet rich in nutrients is essential for a healthy pregnancy.
+Foods such as green vegetables, fruit, lean proteins and whole grains should be favoured.
+This not only provides the nutrients needed for the baby’s development, but also helps control weight gain.
+Moderate physical activity, recommended by health professionals, also helps to stabilise weight.

 Hormonal changes